-Each Department Chair acts as an academic advisor for students in his or her areas.
-If a student is undecided as to the choice of major, he or she should consult with the Academic Dean or with the faculty of the Department offering those courses in which the student is most interested.
+Each Department Chair acts as an academic advisor for students in his or her department.
+If a student is undecided on a major, he or she should consult with the Academic Dean or with the faculty of the Department offering those courses in which the student is most interested.